QuantEcon/kobe_comp_econ_2023/notebooks_source/jax_intro.md

 ### JAX on the GPU

+Now let's try JAX.

+Warning --- you need a GPU with relatively large memory for this to work.

 ```{code-cell} ipython3
 def f(x, y):
     return jnp.cos(x**2 + y**2) / (1 + x**2 + y**2) + 1